 Common symptoms of meralgia paraesthetica include:

-• burning pain, pins and needles, and numbness outside the thigh.
+• Burning pain, pins and needles, and numbness outside the thigh.
 Sometimes, people describe numb pain in the thigh.

-• sensitivity to light touch on the outside of the thigh
+• Sensitivity to light touch on the outside of the thigh

-• worsening symptoms when wearing tight clothes or a tight belt
+• Worsening symptoms when wearing tight clothes or a tight belt

-• a recent increase in weight
+• A recent increase in weight

 Often, examination demonstrates tenderness near the pelvic brim, where the nerve becomes trapped.
 Your doctor should examine your spine, hip and legs to ensure other causes of burning pain are excluded.